OutSystems/docs-product/src/managing-the-applications-lifecycle/data-protection.md

 * **WebpageContent** entity
     * `Content` (used in Web Applications) – All the resources referenced in HTML when the user submitted the feedback.
 * **FeedbackScreenshot** entity
-    * `ImageBinary` (used in Mobile Applications) – A screenshot of the users's screen when the feedback was provided.
+    * `ImageBinary` (used in Mobile Applications) – A screenshot of the users screen when the feedback was provided.
 * **FeedbackSoundMessage** entity
     * `SoundBinary` (used in Mobile Applications) – Sound recorded when the feedback was provided.